PeterStanger92020362/practical-task-3-searching-algorithms-PeterStanger92020362/README.md

 ## Framework

 You are provided with a framework for programming their algorithms.
-Classes provided, in the classroom repository _IT6033-Practical-Task-3-Searching-Algorithms_:
+Classes provided, in your classroom repository _IT6033-Practical-Task-3-Searching-Algorithms-[your-github-user-name]_:
 * in folder `src/searchassessment`
   - a starter class `SequentialSearchString.java`, with methods
     * `indexOf(String term, String[] collection)` - searches for a term in a collection and returns its index position